collabnix/testproject/jenkinsx/jx/README.md

 ## Cluster prerequisites

+- Ensure that the latest version of JX is installed.

 In order to create a cluster in CloudBees Jenkins X Distribution, you must have the following configured:

 An Amazon Web Services (AWS) account for creating kubernetes clusters